paulkim26/collab-worldtour1/README.md

-# The Collab: World Tour Part 1
+# The Collab: World Tour

 ## Introduction

-This is the active working repository for The Collab: World Tour Part 1.
+This is the active working repository for The Collab: World Tour.
 Whenever changes are made to this repository, one of the Collab managers will push to Steam Workshop.

 ## Setup